 My word of the year is: Fruitfulness

 It’s amazing how fast I forgot all the work that goes into bearing fruit and producing a harvest.
 I forgot about the pruning, the weeding, and the tears it requires to water the new seeds.
-I forgot the sacrifices it would take, and the faith I would need to have in God in order to receive the promise He has for me this year.
+I forgot the sacrifices it would take and the faith I would need to have in God to receive the promise He has for me this year.
 I forgot about the change and how a fruitful life will never look like the old life.

 But 1 month into the new year and my life is nothing like it was last year, and that’s a good thing.

 Sometimes it is not easy to spot the weeds that we have allowed to sprout up in the garden of our hearts.
 God has definitely been pruning out those weeds and where He draws out the weeds there seems to be a void that truly only He can fill.
 Even though the weed left a void where it was, it was just a weed.
 Weeds never take deep root and they never bear fruit.
 It’s easy to spot a weed.
 It’s not easy to spot a fruitless tree from a distance.

 I am truly learning that when God gives you a word like “fruitfulness” for your word of the year it’s not even about the fruit – the fruit is just what will be produced from all the hard work that goes into creating a tree that will even produce the fruit.
 As the seasons change the weather changes with it and I am finding myself learning how to live through those storms continually abiding in Him; and it seems like the good gardener that God is, He is truly preparing my life to be more fruitful no matter how painful it is.